rumijha/data-pipeline-with-apache-airflow/README.md

-## Data Warehousing with AWS Redshift
+## Data Pipeline with Apache Airflow

+#### Introduction
+A music streaming startup, Sparkify, has decided to introduce automation and monitoring to their data warehouse ETL pipelines.\
+The data used resides in S3, in a directory of JSON logs that tell about user activity on the app, and JSON metadata about the songs the users are listen to.\
+The goal is to create an ETL pipeline using Apache Airflow.

 #### Project Description
-A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
-The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
-In this project, I have built an ETL pipeline that extracts the data from S3, stages them in Redshift, and transforms data into a set of dimensional tables.
+In this project, I have used Apache Airflow to build an ETL pipeline from reusable tasks that can be monitored and allows easy backfills.\
-The analytics team can then access the processed data to find insights into what songs their users are listening
+The pipeline consists of four operators that fetch data from the S3 bucket and loads it to redshift staging tables, Process the staging data, and load it to the fact and dimensions table.
+Finally, the data quality checks operator is used to find if there are any data discrepancies.\
+I have also defined a set of tasks and their dependencies to achieve a coherent and sensible data flow within the pipeline.

 #### Datasets